jdcantrell/goodrobot.net/src/posts/local-dev.md

 </html>
 ```

-This is the page that lets you know your .dev domains are working,
+This is the page that lets you know your local server is working, but
-but for whatever reason the particular domain you visited is not.
+for whatever reason the particular project domain you visited is not.

 ##Sym link your project folders
-If you visit [http://pancakes.dev](http://pancakes.dev) or any other
+If you visit [http://pancakes.sim.bz](http://pancakes.sim.bz) or any other
 .dev domain you should see the error page.
 Here's the final step to
 using this with a project: